HL7/davinci-pr/input/pagecontent/usecases.md

 ### Download Remittance

 Once a list of remittances has been returned via one of the previous search mechanisms, a specific remittance identifier is specified and a copy of the remittance, either in 835 format or PDF format, is returned as an encoded attachment in a FHIR DocumentReference instance.
+NOTE: Requesters are responsible for indicating to their downstream systems that this copy of the original 835 remittance may have some posting concerns due to duplicates.
+It is the receiver's responsibility to indicate that this re-transmission step has occurred.